Judge Orders DOJ To Hand Over Mueller Material, Validates Impeachment Probe

 She continued: "Tipping the scale even further toward disclosure is the public's interest in a diligent and thorough investigation into, and in a final determination about, potentially impeachable conduct by the president described in the Mueller report."

-Former special counsel Robert Mueller worked with a grand jury, under Howell's supervision, for nearly two years hearing witness testimony, issuing subpoenas and filing criminal charges.
+As special counsel, Robert Mueller worked with a grand jury under Howell's supervision for nearly two years hearing witness testimony, issuing subpoenas and filing criminal charges.

 The workings of such grand juries are largely secret, and the Justice Department had argued that it should not give House investigators anything beyond what Mueller had issued publicly already.